 When used with medications, honey can have many health benefits.

-Some of which are: improving bad cholesterol and reducing total high cholesterol, topical treatment for many skin disorders and infections (as well as cuts and wounds), aids in maintaining good gut and liver health, rich in antioxidants (particularly dark honey) which help in many ways and fight against many ailments, etc.
+Some of which are: improving bad cholesterol and reducing total high cholesterol, a topical treatment for many skin disorders and infections (as well as cuts and wounds), aids in maintaining good gut and liver health, rich in antioxidants (particularly dark honey) which help in many ways and fight against many ailments, etc.

 Most doctors, when asked by the patients about honey, give the red light almost 99% of the time.